 STAFF CREDENTIALS

-CADAS employs a multidisciplinary staff comprised of psychiatrists, licensed professional substance abuse and mental health counselors, registered nurses, case managers, behavioral health technicians, and a support staff.
+CADAS boasts a multidisciplinary staff that includes psychiatrists, licensed professional substance abuse and mental health counselors, registered nurses, case managers, behavioral health technicians, and support staff.
+According to nine individuals surveyed, the treatment staff at CADAS received an average rating of 3.56 out of five stars for their level of training and experience.

 ACCOMMODATIONS & AMENITIES